 Complete applications are reviewed as they are received.
 Typically, elementary candidates and some secondary candidates will receive an admission decision within two weeks after their interview.
+We are still accepting applications for our fall program start.
 Quality candidates will continue to be accepted until the cohorts are full, at which time a waitlist will be created.

 Priority application dates for MAT programs